LacunaOmnibus/MontyLacuna/README.md

     - Of those generated files, the only one I'm explicitly adding to the main toctree is "my_validate_email".
 I don't want lacuna or modules listed there at all.
 I've added lacuna.buildings to the toctree of buildings.rst.
-      - Add these lines under the toctree:: directive:
-        - lacuna
-        - my_validate_email
-    - Now, when you generate the HTML docu, links to your API docs will be included.
 - Each time you want to update the generated documentation:
   - in ROOT/doc:
     - make html
   - The generated HTML ends up in {underscore}build/html/.
 Those HTML files reference CSS and JS files that get produced in _static/.
-    - For whatever reason, github pages does not like the underscore on that _static/ directory - it refuses to host files from there.
+    - For whatever reason, github pages does not like the underscore on that front of directory names - it refuses to host files from there.
     - So before publishing to gh-pages:
+      - Rename _static to static
       - Rename _static to static
       - Change all references in all .html files (recursively) from _static to static.